Dawilly/SAAT/README.md

 #### Debugging & Visibility

-You can observe which audio tracks are loaded by typing `audio_allocs` into the SMAPI console.
+You can observe which audio tracks are loaded by typing `audioallocs` into the SMAPI console.
 This command only requires SAAT.API to be installed.
+You can also print out a detailed listing of a specific audio track by typing `audioallocs [id]`, where `[id]` is a valid audio id / name.

 You can determine if the audio tracks loaded in properly by forcibily playing them in a playlist style operation.
-With SAAT.API and SAAT.Mod installed, typing `setdebug true` into the SMAPI console enables the debug feature.
+With SAAT.API and SAAT.Mod installed, typing `audiodebug true` into the SMAPI console enables the debug feature.
 Once activated, you can use the following keys to cycle through the loaded tracks:

 | Key | Function                |
 |-----|-------------------------|